 It’s that time of year again when single people are being reminded of how single they actually are.
-However, just because it’s Valentine’s Day, doesn’t mean it’s only reserved for coupled-up people: after all, if Miley Cyrus can buy herself flowers, so can you.
+However, just because it’s Valentine’s Day (or should we say, Galentine’s Day) doesn’t mean it’s only reserved for coupled-up people: after all, if Miley Cyrus can buy herself flowers, so can you.
 Plus, you can still spend it with the people you love – so, here are all the entertaining ways to spend Valentine’s Day with your pals.

 The famous Candlelight Concerts held in stunning dimly-lit venues can be enjoyed by romantic couples, and pals alike, as well as by anyone craving for some well-deserved me-time.
-On February 23, music lovers can witness a A Tribute to Queen, performed by a string quartet.
-The Candlelight Concert will take place in the undergorund venue Platform, making it the perfect wee evening out into town.
-And on February 28, the iconic Òran Mór will host A Tribute to Amy Winehouse performed by a lively jazz band.
+On February 15, music lovers can witness A Tribute to Pink Floyd, performed by a string quartet.
+The Candlelight Concert will take place in the beautiful venue Òran Mór, making it the perfect wee evening out into town.
+And on February 29, the iconic Merchants House of Glasgow will host A Tribute to Coldplay on Strings also performed by a string quartet.

 An afternoon tea on a vintage Routemaster bus?
 If you’re up to the challenge of eating while on the move while taking in the sights of our Glasgow, then this one is for you.
 Experience afternoon tea like never before with handmade sandwich selections, homemade baked goods and unlimited tea and coffee, or pimp it up with a gin afternoon tea instead.
 The 90-minute tour will leave Shuttle Street and make its way towards Glasgow Cathedral, then head to the upmarket West End, Glasgow University, Kelvingrove Art Gallery and the Transport Museum.
 You can book your tickets here.

 Glasgow is no short of gigs, being one of the music capitals in the UK, so take your pals out to see some live music this Valentine’s Day.
-O2 Academy is welcoming Sticky Fingers, an Australian rock band on February 16 with their new album Lekkerboy.
-BANNERS will be playing in Òran Mór on February 18 bringing his catchy jams like Someone To You to sing along to.
-And Barrowland Ballroom will host Cavetown on February 19, performing his indie originals.
+O2 Academy is welcoming Zara Larsson, the Swedish singer-songwriter, on February 17 as part of their international tour.
+Gary Meikle will be coming back with a stand-up comedy set in Òran Mór on February 17, shining a hilarious light on his family life.
+And Barrowland Ballroom will host Bombay Bicycle Club on February 12 & 13, performing their new album.

-6. Get a dance on at Noche de Salsa
+5. Get a dance on at Cuba Libre

 Into the Latin kind of vibes?
-Well, Cottiers is hosting a Noche de Salsa event on February 12, where guests can polish their dance moves and get their pals together with some salsa, bachata, kizomba, son, merengue, cubaton, Semba, reggaeton and afro-beat jams for some Valentine’s Day celebrations.
+Well, Cottiers is hosting a Cuba Libre Valentine’s Day event on February 17, where guests can polish their dance moves and get their pals together with some salsa, bachata, kizomba, son, merengue, cubaton, Semba, reggaeton and afro-beat jams for some Valentine’s Day celebrations.
 Expect a live band and live performers, as well as DJ sets until 1 am.
 Latin music lovers will also have the chance to purchase a ticket that includes food for an extra £10, with regular tickets costing £25.
 You can book them here.